d12frosted/elpa-mirror/gnu/bufferlo-readme.txt

     global list (all buffers).
   • `bufferlo-ibuffer': `ibuffer' filtered for local buffers.
     Alternatively, use "/ l" in ibuffer.
-  • `bufferlo-list-buffers': Display a list of local buffers in the "*Buffer List"* buffer.
+  • `bufferlo-list-buffers': Display a list of local buffers in a buffer-menu buffer.

   Bufferlo provides functions to manage the local buffer lists:
   • `bufferlo-clear': Clear the frame/tab's buffer list.